nogicode46/rosaryprayers.com/README.md

 # rosaryprayers.com
-A website that explains how to pray the Rosary
+A website that explains how to pray the Rosary.